Jo-JPEG/manifestation-magic/README.md

 #### Performance and UX Optimization:
 - AI largly provided clean, optimized code which needed few adjustmnets.
 However, UX optimization was largely implemented manually through all stages of the project.

 ### Overall Impact:
 - AI tools allowed for faster code creation, enabling focus on high-level development.
 - Efficiency gains included faster edits to targeted areas of code.
 - Challenges included, folder management, and unexpected code removal.
 - Copilot removed a vital piece of code while changing the URL model from using manifestation's id to slugs.
+This was caught early thanks to frequent manual testing of the deployed and local site.
 - On reflection, more specific prompts could have prevented the need for large code changes during development.

 ## Deployment & Local Development